Egg Donation Information

 Who can be an egg donor?

-To be an egg donor you must be less than 35 years of age, be in good health and not be a known carrier of any genetic or other medical condition(s) that could be harmful to any children born.
+To be an egg donor you must be 18-35 years of age, be in good health and not be a known carrier of any genetic or other medical condition(s) that could be harmful to any children born.
 You should also have a body mass index (BMI) less than 30.

 What is involved?

 As a first step you will attend an initial appointment with one of our medical team.
 This appointment is to discuss your personal and family medical history and to give you more information about the treatment required to enable you to become an egg donor.